Citrullin/documentation/general/0.1/how-to-guides/create-a-low-budget-bosch-xdk-clone.md

     RIOT OS is a [microkernel operating system](https://wiki.osdev.org/Microkernel).
     The modulation helps to keep the operating as clean as possible.
     Only the needed functionality will be compiled into our app binary.
-    This is beneficial for microcontroller due to a general lower footprint.
+    This is beneficial for microcontrollers due to a general lower footprint.
     All DRIVER_NAMES for the pattern ```USEMODULE += DRIVER_NAME``` can be found in the directory drivers.
 Some driver have a x variable in their namings.
     For example the BME/BMP 280 driver is named bmx280.